zacharywelch/styleguides/javascript.md

 ## Variables

 + Never use `var`.
-Prefer `const` to declare variables with a constant reference (not value), and `let` to declare variables with a variable reference.
+Prefer [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) to declare a block scope local variable; use [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) to declare a constant whose value can not be re-assigned in the given scope (global or local).

 ```javascript
 // BAD: